Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter3.md

 2. A sub menu will open => push on **Products**.
 3. On the left another menu will appear => push on **Departments**.
 4. At the top a button called 'New' will show => push on **New**.
-5. Add a **description** for the Department your adding.
+5. Add a **Description** for the Department your adding.
-6. **Select the Group** from the dropdown list where the Department belongs too.
+6. Select the **Group** from the dropdown list where the Department belongs too.
-7. **Select a Tax** from the dropdownlist
+7. Select a **Tax** from the dropdownlist
-> **note:** this Tax is set as default Tax for all the actricles you are going to add to this department.
-But you can change when your adding an article.
+> **note:** This Tax is set as default Tax for all the actricles you are going to add to this Department.
+But you can change it when your adding an article.
+> **note:** There are one optional settings for a Department.
+- Hidden => this option makes the Department hidden at the POS screen.

 8. Press on save at the bottom right => push **Save**.
 9. Continue adding Departments until your done.